-Satellite images and tracking maps of Category 4 Major Hurricane Sam 2021, September 19 - October 7.
-Max wind speed 150mph.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Sam 2021, September 19 - October 7.
+Max wind speed 155mph.

 Swells generated by Sam will impact the northern Leeward Islands, the Greater Antilles, portions of the Bahamas, and southeastern Newfoundland through midweek.
 These swells could cause life-threatening surf and rip current conditions.
 Please consult products from your local weather office.